A step-by-step workflow to extract the genuine circular dichroism of thin films: Experimental validation of the workflow

-In contrast, 2D systems exhibit small or negligible linear contributions ($LDLB^\text{fb}$) as illustrated in Figure~\ref{2D MBA2PbI$_4$} (d).
-For these samples, the flipping method is, in principle, sufficient to extract the genuine CD.
+In contrast, 2D systems exhibit small or negligible linear contributions ($LDLB^\text{fb}$) as illustrated in Fig.~S16 (d).
+For these samples, the flipping method is, in principle, sufficient to obtain the corrected CD.
 Nevertheless, we still need to assess whether any residual artifacts remain, such as linear optical effects or scattering-related contributions, by performing azimuthal rotation measurements.
-Upon rotation, there are no changes in the CD spectra and no cosine dependence is observed (see Figures~\ref{2D (R)-MBA2PbI$_4$} (a, b) and (c)), indicating that rotation-dependent artifacts are negligible in these samples.
+Upon rotation, there are no changes in the CD spectra and no cosine dependence is observed (see Figs.~S17 (a, b) and (c)), indicating that rotation-dependent artifacts are negligible in these samples.
 Minor scattering contributions may still be present, but they appear to be insignificant.